Alexandru-Danesc/clasa-a-9-a-fizica/README.md

-# clasa-a-9-a-mecanica
-These are the actual Physics lessons I teach the 9th-graders, accordingly to the national Romanian curriculum.
+9th-graders lessons, according to the national Romanian curriculum.